 Final Goods

-Final goods are products that have reached the end of the production process and are ready for use by consumers or for investment.
-These goods do not require any further processing, and their value is included directly in a country’s Gross Domestic Product (GDP).
+Final goods are products that have reached the end of the production process and are ready for consumers or investment use.
+These goods do not require further processing; their value is included directly in a country’s Gross Domestic Product (GDP).

 - Ready for Consumption or Investment: Final goods are either consumed by end-users or used as investments, such as machinery, which will produce other goods but is not processed further.